red-collar-official/flutter_kore/docs/disabling_components.md

 final app = App();
 ```

-You can not use DI container at all and inject dependencies your own way.
+You can disable DI container at all and inject dependencies your own way.

 It is also true that you can bypass domain layer and just use <b>ViewState</b> and <b>ViewModel</b> components as state management.
 You can also safely call <b>Apis</b> (if you use them) in view models cause view models mix <b>ApiCaller</b> mixin (more information about <b>ApiCaller</b> [here](./custom_instances.md)).

 This way you can impelement your own domain design.

-It is also usefull for small projects cause you can just use state management and split it to <b>InstanceParts</b> if code start to grow.
+It is also useful for small projects cause you can just use state management and split it to <b>InstanceParts</b> if code start to grow (more information about <b>InstanceParts</b> [here](./instance_part.md)).

 You can also use your own state management and use this package for domain, DI, or http.
 With <b>app.instances</b> you can always get objects from container - just don't forget to dispose them manually.